 Being A Landlord Has Been A Struggle

-For the past two years, I’ve had five tenants in my Marina single family house.
+From 2015-2017 I had five tenants in my Marina single-family rental house.
 They seemed like nice enough guys with nice enough jobs to pay the nice enough rent.
 There was just one problem.
-They didn’t give a FLYING F*CK about my property or the terms of the lease!
+They didn't give a FLYING F*CK about my property or the terms of the lease!

 I’m writing this post to warn all of you folks who are considering being landlords that bad things can happen that will test your sanity.
 Anybody who believes that achieving financial independence early doesn’t take a lot of sacrifice is fooling themselves!